tkojima0107/llvm_docker/README.md

 * Rocky Linux 8 (only for nvidia images)

 The nvidia images based on CentOS 8 are no longer available.
-This repository and Docker Hub repository currently keep *-nvidia-centos8* images, but they are deprecated.
+Docker Hub repository currently keep `*-nvidia-centos8*` images, but they are deprecated.

 ## LLVM with OpenMP offloading libraries for NVIDIA GPUs
 In addition to the above images, this repository has images based on Nvidia cuda images for OpenMP offloading.